 Allow the rolls to cool for 5 or more minutes before eating.
 I recommend blended bananas, dates and/or peanut butter for a sauce.
 Enjoy!

-If you’d like to proof these slowly in you fridge overnight.
-Roll the dough out as soon as it’s done kneading and spread with the filling.
+You can proof these slowly in the fridge overnight.
+To do so, immediately roll the dough out when it’s done kneading and spread with the filling.
 Slice into individual rolls, cover with plastic and refrigerate.
-When you’re ready to bake them, remove them from the fridge while the oven preheats and bake as normal.
+When you’re ready to bake them, remove them from the fridge while the oven preheats.
+Bake as normal.

 This recipe hasn’t been freezer-tested.